bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/op_return.md

 Well, before we get to the analogy, or Well, now you've given the analogy, but what is it an analogy for?
 What are we actually talking about?

+Sjors Provoost: 00:05:49

 What is the actual damage, right?
 Why were people breaking windows?
-Yeah.

-Sjors Provoost: 00:05:49

 So basically, people were trying to put things on the blockchain that are not transactions, that are not moving money, but that are sharing information.
 And one example of that, which I'll shamelessly plug, you can also find in my book, is to put the Bitcoin white paper inside the blockchain.
 And the way they would do that is to create a transaction that sends money to a multi-sig address and that multi-sig address would have three keys but those keys you know would not actually be keys because a public key would you know be a nice piece of data but they wouldn't be actual keys and it turns out that if you add up all these fake keys you can reconstruct a Bitcoin white paper.